 Soil resources occur in patterns across the Custer Gallatin that relate to geologic materials, topography, climate, plant communities, and landscape stability.
-The type, extent, and severity of management activity caused soil disturbance also occurs as patterns across the landscape.
-Stratifying the sampling for soil type and considering the pattern of disturbance may be needed to capture the variability and accurately estimate the extent of disturbance.
+The type, extent, and severity soil disturbance also occur as patterns across the landscape.
+Stratifying the sampling for soil type and considering the pattern